 Take off the offending clothing.
 Remove smelly and/or sweaty clothes as soon as possible, and turn them inside out to air.
 If they are damp from sweat, hang them up or lay them out on a drying rack.

 Wash clothing inside out.
 This ensures thorough cleansing when washing.
-The water and detergent make direct contact with the body oils and sweat that builds up on fabric.
+The water and detergent make direct contact with the body oils and sweat that builds up on the fabric.

 Use the recommended amount of detergent.
 Not using enough detergent will prevent your clothes from getting clean.
 Using too much detergent will increase the water's viscosity, which makes it more difficult for the water to penetrate the fabric and remove dirt and odors.